ONLINE RENEWAL REQUIRED BEGINNING 2014

 For additional information on human trafficking, please contact Elizabeth Ranade Janis, Anti-Trafficking Coordinator within the Ohio Department of Public Safety, at firstname.lastname@example.org.

 Start Talking! – Ohio Launches New Youth Drug Abuse Prevention Initiative

-On January 8th Governor John Kasich and Ohio’s First Lady Karen Kasich launched a new statewide initiative aimed at preventing drug abuse among Ohio’s youth.
+Governor John Kasich and Ohio’s First Lady Karen Kasich launched a statewide initiative aimed at preventing drug abuse among Ohio’s youth.
 Start Talking! gives parents, guardians, educators and community leaders the tools to start the conversation with Ohio’s youth about the importance of living healthy, drug-free lives.

 The Start Talking!
 Website, www.starttalking.ohio.gov, features information, tools, TEACHable Moments for the classroom, a program pairing student athletes and law enforcement officials, and an opportunity for schools and communities to get help building youth resiliency through evidence-based programs.

 The 2014 NCLEX Candidate Bulletin is now available!
 This document is created specifically for NCLEX candidates, and provides information about the NCLEX registration process, from the scheduling of an appointment to the receipt of exam results.

 The National Council of State Boards of Nursing (NCSBN) Board of Directors voted to raise the passing standard for the NCLEX-PN Examination to -0.21 logits beginning April 1, 2014.
 The new passing standard will remain in effect through March 31, 2017.
 Click on the Licensure and Renewal page for more information.

 Starting January 2014 the NCLEX program will “go green” and transition to a paperless program.
 Click on the Licensure and Renewal page for more information.